kevin07696/product-service/README.md

 ```

-You can also list the handlers available in the a GRPC service:
+You can also list the handlers available in the GRPC service:

 ```bash